abarnap/abarnap/README.md

 ### About me

-<p align="justify">Laravel developer with one year of experience in developing web applications.
-I have a deep understanding of the framework and I am highly comfortable with all related technologies such as HTML, CSS, JavaScript, PHP, and MySQL.
-I am an experienced problem solver and I have a great eye for detail.
-I have a passion for learning new technologies, and I am confident in my ability to provide quality results for any project.<br>
+<p align="justify">I am a skilled software testing professional with 1 year of experience in the industry.
+I possess an in-depth understanding of testing methodologies and processes, and I am proficient in automation testing using Selenium and Python.
+I have excellent analytical and problem-solving skills, which enable me to identify and isolate defects efficiently.<br>
 <p align="left">
     <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer">
         <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/>